rossnelson/imdb_api/README.md

 OMDB search funtionality through http://omdbapi.com

 Why?
-You may ask. isnt there already an [OMDB](https://github.com/jvanbaarsen/omdb) gem?
+You may ask.
+Isn't there already an [OMDB](https://github.com/jvanbaarsen/omdb) gem?
 Well this was an project I built in pure self education.
 I wanted to understand how to access an remote api with Ruby.
 So now this exists.

 ## Install